-All students will be assessed a fee for technology, headphones, planner (1-5), art, and a communication folder.
+Fees will be charged to cover the cost of supplementary materials used by students.
 These materials are kept by the students or consumed throughout the year.
-Parents receive information concerning the amount of fees to be paid at the beginning of the school year.
-All unpaid fees and fines will accumulate and must be paid in full prior to attending prom and graduation and receiving final transcripts.
+Parents will receive information on fee amounts at the beginning of the school year.
+All students will be assessed a fee for technology, headphones, planner (1-5), art and a communication folder.
+All unpaid fees and fines will accumulate and must be paid in full prior to attending prom, graduation and receiving final transcripts.